BenjaminFairbank/todoey/README.md

-# todoey
+# Todoey

+A to-do list mobile and web application built with the help of Udemy's Complete 2021 Flutter Development Bootcamp.

+## Dependencies:

-A new Flutter application.
+Flutter 2.0.0
+Dart 2.12.0

+...

 ## Getting Started